1aaronh/worldwide_protest_analysis/README.md

 * Combine our work on regional data across the entire data set
 * Time Series Analysis
 * Combining these data with data on the rise of different forms of social media and technology
-* And the dataset is very rich and could many more questions...
+* And the dataset is very rich and could answer many more questions.